 Graphics and Sound (4 out of 5)

 By the time Kirby’s Adventure was released on the NES, the Super Nintendo had already been around for a while and was home to many great titles.
 Due to the game’s late release, HAL was able to extract every last bit of juice from the NES and create a technically impressive title on that console.
 It isn’t at the level of games such as Super Mario World or even subsequent Kirby games, and it does suffer from a deal of slowdown in certain parts, but Kirby’s Adventure is a masterpiece with detailed backgrounds, great character sprite design, and fluid animation.
 The sound in Kirby’s Adventure is equally impressive, featuring countless catchy themes.
 The game’s soundtrack is solid, and it drips with the same amount of colorful charm as the visuals.

 Overall, Kirby’s Adventure is a grand platforming romp.
 The only things going against it are its length and difficulty.
 The game includes 40 levels that aren’t very long despite featuring great design, and it’s very unlikely that you’ll have much of a problem clearing any of the game’s stages.
 There are secrets to discover, though, and completists will get a little more lasting value out of this title, especially since a harder difficulty setting can be unlocked after achieving 100% completion.

-Kirby's Adventure Review - Overall Score
+Kirby’s Adventure Review – Overall Score (4 out of 5)

 Kirby’s Adventure is a worthy download for platform game fans as well as retro gamers.
 The platforming is solid and crafted ever so artfully, and Kirby’s Copy Ability is a nice addition to the formula.
 It won’t take you weeks or even days to beat, but Kirby’s Adventure will impress and entertain you for as long as it lasts.
 And it’s so much fun, that you may be enticed to play through it all over again.